MooersLab/voice-in-plus-commands/README.md

 ## Purpose

-To help others trying to add voice-to-text to their work flow.
+To help others add voice-to-text to their work flows.

 ## Voice In vs Voice In Plus
 Voice In is a free plugin for Google Chrome that supports dication in the text areas of web pages.